IkarosKappler/floatsim/README.md

 - [DONE] Build first person view.
 - [DONE] Build controls (forward, backward, up, down, left, right).
 - Add damping to the controls.
-- Add a non-terrain object (a building or so).
+- [DONE] Add a non-terrain object (a building or so).
+Added an OBJ concrete cylinder.
 - Build collision detection with non-terrain objects.
 - [DONE] Add FPS stats.
 - Limit upper depth at 0 (or less).
 Vessel must never go over zero (which would be above the sea level).